rainerpm/CSAssignmentChecker/README.md

 * The program should now be in the mode of continually checking for new submissions to the class period folder /demo/4/.
   * Use Ctrl-C to go back to the Main Menu.
 * Each student should be registered with the program.
 To register two example students copy the two files in demo/sampleSubmissions/studentRegistrations/ to /demo/1/
-  (NOTE: For registration purposes the assignment name part of the file name must be the word "register").
   **Answer 1** in the Main Menu.
-The program detects the registration files in /demo/1/ and registers the 2 students by creating/updating a file called REGISTER.txt (and then deleting the registration files).
+The program detects the registration files in /demo/1/ and registers the 2 students by creating/updating the file REGISTER.txt in the student's class period folder.
   For the demo the directories /demo/5/ and /demo/6/ already had predefined student registrations in a REGISTER.txt file.
 * To demo the more advanced verification of a JAVA program, copy the student program /demo/sampleSubmissions/studentProblems/Lovelace Ada 1234 - GCD.zip to the class period 1 folder /demo/1/.
   This represents the student's code for an assignment named "GCD".
 The student submitted a zip file containing GCD.java (definining the GCD object) and the test code for that object that the student wrote in GCDRunner.java.
 In addition to the expected output file gold.txt, the teacher has also supplied a specific test program called GCDTester.java in the folder /demo/ASSIGNMENT_GROUPS/first6weeksAssignments/GCD/ as well as runnerUserInput&.txt files to provide user input to GCDRunner.java.
 The program runs the GCDTester program and should report *** CORRECT *** since the program's output matches the expected output in gold.txt.
 Selecting **d** in the assignment menu shows the program and expected output in the diff program.
 This is the output from the runs of GCDTester.java and GCDRunner.java (with the runnerUserInput*.txt files providing the user input).